Reranko05/Brain-Tumor-Segmentation/README.md

 Feel free to contribute by improving the model, adding more datasets, or optimizing performance.
 Fork the repository and submit a pull request.

 ## Contact
-For queries, reach out via [your email] or connect on [LinkedIn/GitHub].
+For queries, reach out via aadityasri03@gmail.com

 Note: This notebook contains the output from a successful run.
 Later code edits caused errors which I’m debugging — but this version showcases the working pipeline and predictions